77 RW, Richard Neergaard, 4 July 2021

 77 RW was part of our ‘E-type Evolution Exhibition’ at the British Motor museum which commemorated the 60th anniversary of the launch of the E-Type in 2021.

-It told the story of the evolution of the E-Type from the racing C and D-types of the 1950s, to its launch at Geneva on 15 March 1961 and finishes with a couple of very successful Racing V12s from the 1970s.
+It told the story of the evolution of the E-Type from the racing C and D-types of the 1950s, to its launch at Geneva on 15 March 1961 and finished with a couple of very successful Racing V12s from the 1970s including the Group 44 E-type from our own Collection.

 Click the below button to view this exhibition online: